identity-aware-ai/identity-aware-ai.github.io/cfp.md

 - **Challenges for applying AI methods to model socio-political phenomena:** Including polarization, impact of media consumption on public opinion formation, agenda setting, deliberation support, and how integrating identity into AI methods can influence the accuracy for these tasks.
 - **NLP work at the intersection with social psychology:** The methodological foundation for quantitative investigation of identity-related topics.
 The reflection on best practices to reliably measure complex constructs such as morals and values.
 Detection and analysis of personal narratives across cultures.
 - **Accountability of AI in the eye of the general public:** The role of LLMs, and the responsibilities of AI and NLP developers for ethical use of identities.
+- **NLP work at the intersection of survey science:** The use of LLMs to model and simulate individuals and subpopulations; the role of LLMs in personalizing information elicitation; and methodological approaches to address data contamination and response validation when LLMs are used by either researchers or respondents.

 ## Submission Types
 We welcome the following types of submissions:

 - Long papers: Up to 8 pages (excluding references)
 - Short papers: Up to 4 pages (excluding references)
-- Position papers and extended abstracts: Up to 4 pages (excluding references)
-- Non-archival submissions, PhD project presentations, mixed-media submissions: No page limit
+- Non-archival submissions, student project presentations, mixed-media submissions: No page limit
   - For non-archival submissions, we welcome creative formats including:
     - Art, poetry, music
     - Blog posts